Tenancy agreements for private tenants

 Do I need a written tenancy agreement?

-All assured and short assured tenants (see 'what kind of tenancy will I have below') are entitled to a written agreement, so if your landlord refuses to give you one you can go to the sheriff court.
+All assured and short assured tenants (see 'what kind of tenancy will I have below') are entitled to a written agreement, so if your landlord refuses to give you one you can go to the sheriff court to ask for a lease to be drawn up.

 What should a tenancy agreement include?